 - Money laundering: This criminal act occurs when illegally obtained money is filtered through a series of transactions that are intended to make it appear as though the money is legitimate or “clean.”
 This is typically a three-step process.
 First, money is deposited into a financial institution, whether it be a bank or brokerage account.
 The money is then separated from its illegal beginnings through layers of complex transactions, which are designed to make it more difficult to trace the “dirty” money.
 Lastly, the money is integrated and mixed with legally obtained money through the purchase or sale of assets.

-Get started on your case today and contact our law firm at (888) 838-4858 to request your free initial case evaluation with a knowledgeable criminal defense attorney.
+Get started on your case today!
+Contact our firm at (888) 838-4858 to request your free initial case evaluation with a knowledgeable attorney.